In this article, we cover several points linked to one frequently asked question: How do I carry out a QC check?

 Whichever approach you take, those carrying out assurance checks must be trained as MOT testers, hold a Level 2 qualification in MOT Testing or equivalent for the appropriate class, and comply with annual training and assessment requirements.

-The key factor is to ensure that all testers have a proportion of tests rechecked by someone independent of that tester – so they can have some degree of objectivity.
+The key factor is to ensure that all MOT testers have a proportion of tests rechecked by someone independent of that MOT tester – so they can have some degree of objectivity.

 Whoever is conducting the quality assurance check should either:

-Once the tester has completed a test that will be the subject of a quality control (QC) check, any difference in the test result standards or observed defects must be discussed and resolved before confirmation of the test result on the MOT testing service.
+Once the MOT tester has completed an MOT test that will be the subject of a quality control (QC) check, any difference in the test result standards or observed defects must be discussed and resolved before confirmation of the test result on the MOT testing service.

 The result of the assurance check must be recorded, including any agreed action.
 That agreed action could be additional training, a garage development session or any other appropriate action.
 The key thing here is to show that corrective action is taken.